Horse Racing

 GOLDMAN: Yeah.

-BLOCK: Well, ultimate May, the Supreme Court legalized sports having a bet.
+BLOCK: Well, ultimately, May, the Supreme Court legalized sports having a bet.
 How’s that going to play out?
 GOLDMAN: Hold on in your hat, Melissa.
 BLOCK: I’m keeping on.
 GOLDMAN: For the first time ever, humans will virtually bet money at the tournament.
 BLOCK: Shocked.
 I’m taken aback.
 GOLDMAN: No, now not true.
 Actually, it just manner greater human beings can bet legally across u.
 S .
-A .
-Without flying to Las Vegas.
-It’ll mean the billions already wager need to boom and boom the overall amount of money – billions surrounding the event, none of it, of the route, going to the athletes, who generate the product.
+A Without flying to Las Vegas.
+It’ll mean the billions already wagered need to boom and boom the overall amount of money – billions surrounding the event, none of it, of the route, going to the athletes, who generate the product.
 BLOCK: All right.
 NPR’s Tom Goldman.
 Tom, thank you so much.